 - All five priority levels, displayed as a different color: P1, P2, P3, P4, and P5

-- Percentile level in relation to all researchers.
+- Displays the percentile level in relation to all Researchers.
 The size of the bar and the percentile value indicates the percentile level.

 Percentiles are based on all the valid submissions: Won’t Fix, Duplicate, Unresolved, and Resolved